Yorafa/Sudoku_calculator/README.md

 # Sudoku_calculator
+## A poor solver for calculating the sudoku
+---
-A poor solver for calculate sudoku \n window.py is the main module and UI be designed based on tkinter module. \n sudoku.pu contains the calculation of sudoku, consist of sudoku, and read txt file of sudoku.\n
+1. window.py is the main module and UI be designed based on tkinter module.
+2. sudoku.py contains the calculation of sudoku, consist of sudoku, and read txt file of sudoku.